ishaan000/ishaan000/README.md

 ### Hi there, I am Ishaan 👋

-From code to beats: A performance-driven software developer passionate about music and programming!
+A performance-driven software developer passionate about AI and programming!

 <!--
 **ishaan000/ishaan000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.